Last Updated on

 Via Rail, Canada’s passenger rail system, has service to Churchill.
 This service was out for almost two years due to track disruptions from flooding.
-The service has resumed as of December 2018.
+The service resumed as of December 2018.

 Time from boarding the train in Winnipeg to arriving in Churchill is approximately 48-hours, depending on conditions.
 The train has to travel extremely slow during the last segment from Gillam to Churchill.

 The train leaves Winnipeg every Sunday and Tuesday morning at 9:00 a.m.